aammd/UBCadv-r/03_Functions/Functions-Alathea.md

 #### What is an infix function?
 How do you write it?
 What’s a replacement function?
 How do you write it?

+Infix: It comes in between its arguments, like `+`.
+You can make your own by surrounding it with `%%`

+Replacement: They seem to modify their own argument.
+The are defined like `xxx<-`.
+They create a copy of the argument and then modify it, so don't use if you could lose a lot of performance by doing so.

 #### What function do you use to ensure that a cleanup action occurs regardless of how a function terminates?

 ### Function components